felipendc/vicyos-hefftor-polybar-xfce/README.md

 I also adapted its module to work in this version.
 Oh god! that was very, very hard and tiring. <br />
 But, thanks God!
 I managed to make it functional in this version. <br />

+Whenever a new "update" is available, you just need to click on the "Box Icon" on the Polybar and a terminal window will pop up asking for your password to update all of the outdated packages!<br />

+When the update installation finish, the terminal window will close it down. <br />

 <br>

 **Warning:** <br />